Skip to content Skip to Chat

 II.
 REFERENCES

-2. Equal Opportunity, Harassment, and Nondiscrimination Policy and Grievance Processes
+1. Student Equal Opportunity, Harassment, and Nondiscrimination Policy and Grievance Processes

-3. Accommodations for Students with Disabilities
+2. Accommodations for Students with Disabilities

-4. Section 504 of the Rehabilitation Act of 1973
+3. Section 504 of the Rehabilitation Act of 1973

-5. The Americans with Disabilities Act Amendments Act (ADAAA)
+4. The Americans with Disabilities Act Amendments Act (ADAAA)

-6. Web Content Accessibility Guidelines and Guidance on Applying WCAG to Non-Web ICT
+5. Web Content Accessibility Guidelines and Guidance on Applying WCAG to Non-Web ICT

 III.
 DEFINITIONS

-1. Accessibility Standard: The current version of the Web Content Accessibility Guidelines (WCAG), maintained by the World Wide Web consortium (W3C).
+1. Accessibility Standard: The current version of the Web Content Accessibility Guidelines (WCAG), maintained by the World Wide Web Consortium (W3C).

-2. Accommodation: An alteration of environment, curriculum format, or equipment that allows an individual with a disability to gain access to content and/or complete assigned tasks.
+2. Accommodation: An individualized alteration of environment, curriculum format, or equipment that allows an individual with a disability to gain access to content and/or complete assigned tasks.

 3. Equally Effective Alternative: Information and content provided in an accessible format or medium that affords persons with disabilities the opportunity to benefit from the information or content to the same extent as persons without disabilities.